Maputo Entry Requirements

 Embassy/Consulate

-Contact your country's embassy or consulate in Maputo for citizen services, emergency assistance, and passport issues
+Find your country's embassy or consulate in Maputo before you travel.

 Special Situations